An earthquake devastates eastern Afghanistan, killing more than 600 and destroying villages

 Jalalabad also has considerable agriculture and farming, including citrus fruit and rice, with the Kabul River flowing through the city.

 A magnitude 6.3 earthquake struck Afghanistan on Oct.
 7, 2023, followed by strong aftershocks.
-The Taliban government estimated at least 4,000 people perished.
+The Taliban government estimated at least 4,000 people perished in that quake.

 The U.N. gave a far lower death toll of about 1,500.
 It was the deadliest natural disaster to strike Afghanistan in recent memory.